romuald/nshome/MANUAL.rst

 Use nshome script to update your record
 ==============================================

+Before trying to update your zone, be warned that Bind will probably mess up its contents when doing dynamic updates.
+To avoid that you can check out the `Troubleshooting`_ section and set up a child zone dedicated to the name you wish to use.

 You'll need both key files for nsupdate_ to work, any of them will work from the command line.